erhsparks/app_academy_prepwork/w4/resume/README.md

 resume.
 Don't worry if it's not perfect.
 We'll perfect it once we get to the job search curriculum.

-**Once you're done with your resume, e-mail it as an attachment to `prepwork-resumes@appacademy.io`**, with the subject as your name (first name, last name).
+**Once you're done with your resume, include it in the prepwork.zip file that you send to us!`**, with the filename as your first and last name (i.e., sally_jones.pdf).

 #### We must have your resume on file before you come in on the first day!

 Right now, don't expect your resume to be complete.
 A tech resume generally has four parts: *projects*, *education*, *work experience* and *skills* (or technologies/languages).
 Of course, you don't have your projects yet.
 You'll have them once you complete the course.

 **For now, just use empty bullet points for your projects and their details.** This will be useful in limiting you to a realistic amount of space for everything else.

 You don't have your skills yet either of course, but we'll tell you in the